JayaWinata/Bitcoin-Price-Prediction-MLFLOW/README.md

+# Bitcoin Price Prediction with MLFLOW
-Overview
+## Overview

 This project aims to predict Bitcoin prices using machine learning models and track experiments with MLflow.
 It leverages historical Bitcoin price data, preprocesses it, and trains a model to make future price predictions.
 The project is structured to ensure reproducibility and efficient tracking of model performance.

+---

-Key Features
+# Key Features

-MLflow Integration: Tracks experiments, stores models, and logs key metrics.
+- MLflow Integration: Tracks experiments, stores models, and logs key metrics.

-Time-Series Data Processing: Prepares and transforms Bitcoin price data for modeling.
+- Time-Series Data Processing: Prepares and transforms Bitcoin price data for modeling.

-Machine Learning Model: Uses a neural network to predict future Bitcoin prices.
+- Machine Learning Model: Uses a neural network to predict future Bitcoin prices.

-Model Loading: Enables loading and inference using mlflow.pyfunc.load_model().
+- Model Loading: Enables loading and inference using mlflow.pyfunc.load_model().

+---

-Key Steps in the Project
+## Key Steps in the Project

-Data Collection: Load historical Bitcoin price data from the Tiingo API.
+- Data Collection: Load historical Bitcoin price data from the Tiingo API.

-Data Preprocessing: Normalize and structure data for model training.
+- Data Preprocessing: Normalize and structure data for model training.

-Model Training: Train a neural network model using a limited number of epochs.
+- Model Training: Train a neural network model using a limited number of epochs.

-Experiment Tracking with MLflow: Log parameters, metrics, and model artifacts.
+- Experiment Tracking with MLflow: Log parameters, metrics, and model artifacts.

-Model Evaluation: Assess performance using validation metrics.
+- Model Evaluation: Assess performance using validation metrics.

-Model Saving & Loading: Save the trained model and reload it for inference.
+- Model Saving & Loading: Save the trained model and reload it for inference.

+---
-Project Limitations
+## Project Limitations

-Limited Training Resources: The model is trained with a small number of epochs due to resource constraints, which may impact prediction accuracy.
+- Limited Training Resources: The model is trained with a small number of epochs due to resource constraints, which may impact prediction accuracy.

-Data Constraints: Performance is dependent on the availability and quality of Bitcoin price data.
+- Data Constraints: Performance is dependent on the availability and quality of Bitcoin price data.

-Feature Simplicity: The model does not incorporate external factors like market sentiment or economic indicators.
+- Feature Simplicity: The model does not incorporate external factors like market sentiment or economic indicators.